pyworkflow/pyworkflow/README.md

 pyworkflow supports the easy implementation of workflows, and handling the execution of workflow processes, across multiple backends.
 Its API is largely based on that of Amazon Simple Workflow Framework (SWF).
-Different backends can be used allowing to leverage the full power of workflows without committing to any single execution environment.
-One could imagine building a backend on a generic queueing system or any generic database.
-One could also use a full- fledged solution like Amazon SWF as a backend.
+Different backends can be used allowing to leverage the full power of workflows without committing to any single execution environment. pyworkflow was initially written as an abstraction layer around Amazon SWF.
+However, different backends are included that.
+One could further imagine building a backend on a generic queueing system or any generic database.

 ## Usage